winston0410/glory/README.md

 ### [TailwindCSS](https://tailwindcss.com/) and [Styletron](https://www.styletron.org/)

-These two libraries has enlightened me with the potential of atomic css.
+These two libraries have enlightened me with the potential of atomic css.